 FSEAP Toronto is pleased to announce the appointment of Janet McLellan as President.
 Janet succeeds Keith Harding who recently retired.
 In this role, Janet will provide strategic direction and leadership to FSEAP Toronto.

 Janet brings more than 25 years of leadership experience to FSEAP, having held senior operations, marketing management and business development positions across multiple industries.
 She has a history of building strategic partnerships and broader business relationships and maximizing an organizations’ growth potential.
 Janet will maintain focus on FSEAP’s well-established Employee Assistance Program (EAP) as well as a growing number of related organizational health services.

-Tim Herbinson has joined ENCON Group as vice-president, national sales leader in the company’s group and retiree benefits division.
-He has more than 25 years in the benefits industry.
+Kris Kubin has joined GBL Solutions Inc. as vice-president, chief operating officer and employee benefits consultant.
+He has more than 25 years of experience in the employee benefits industry.

 People Watch: On the move

 - October 2014

 - August 2014